-Note: if your MPL has expired, or you have already used your certificate to apply for a planning permit, you cannot apply to us for a revision of the original MPL certificate.
+Note: If your MPL has expired or you have already used your certificate to apply for a planning permit, you cannot apply to us to revise the original MPL certificate.
 You must reapply for a new certificate and pay the MPL again.

 Gather required information

-The following information is needed to complete the Application for Metropolitan Planning Levy (MPL) Certificate, which must be accessed, completed and submitted online:
+The following information is needed to complete the Application for a Metropolitan Planning Levy (MPL) Certificate, which must be completed and submitted online: